-Plaintiffs and the Class members are entitled to, in an amount to be determined at trial; - E. That the Court award Plaintiffs their costs incurred in this action and reasonable attorney's fees; - F. That the Court award Plaintiffs prejudgment interest; - G. That the Court award such other and further relief as may be available at law or equity as the court deems just and proper.
+- iv.
+Syngenta failed to adequately warn or instruct Producers and Non-Producers as to the danger of corn containing the MIR162 event. - D. That the Court award monetary damages, including compensatory relief, to which Plaintiff and the other Class members are entitled to, in an amount to be determined at trial; - E. That the Court award Plaintiff his costs incurred in this action and reasonable attorney's fees; - F. That the Court award Plaintiff prejudgment interest; - G. That the Court award such other and further relief as may be available at law or equity as the court deems just and proper.

-VII.
+VIII.
 DEMAND FOR JURY TRIAL